-- The development of and adherence to a Memorandum of Understanding (MOU) that defines the roles and responsibilities of participating partners - one of which must be a business partner. - A formally established relationship with the Local Workforce Innovation Area (LWIA).
-Roles specific to the Grantee (if not an LWIA) and the LWIA will be identified in a Memorandum of Understanding (MOU).
-At a minimum, these roles and responsibilities will address: 1) recruitments; 2) eligibility determinations; 3) enrollments; 4) performance requirements and strategies; and 5) case management and reporting in IWDS. - An engagement plan to increase partnerships with business. - The use of Illinois workNet for the intake review process with youths as well as case management.
-In IWDS will document services, outcomes, and credentials, which will synch with Illinois workNet. - Required participation in technical assistance activities/meetings for the purpose of developing and improving programs and processes. - For up to the first 6 months of the grant, every Wednesday from 10:00am 11:00am (Central Time Zone). - From month 7 and beyond, only the first and third Wednesday, from 10:00am 11:00am (Central Time Zone). - Quarterly, in-person Community of Practice - Grantees who do not participate as required will be subject to a site visit(s) to ensure the program is on track. - Required reporting.
+- The development of and adherence to a Memorandum of Understanding (MOU) that defines the roles and responsibilities of participating partners one of which must be a business partner. - Create a formally established relationship with the Local Workforce Innovation Area (LWIA) outlined in the letter of consistency. - An engagement plan to increase partnerships with business. - The use of IWIS in Illinois workNet for completing intake/eligibility, documenting assessments, services, outcomes, and credentials. - Required participation in technical assistance activities/meetings for the purpose of developing and improving programs and processes. - During initial program implementation, every Wednesday from 10:00am 11:00am (Central Time Zone). - Once the program is established, only the first and third Wednesday, from 11:00am 12:00am (Central Time Zone). - Quarterly, in-person Community of Practice - Grantees who do not participate as required will be subject to a site visit(s) to ensure the program is on track. - Required reporting(PPR, PFR, Trial Balance, GRS).